Haselnussbomber/HaselTweaks/README.md

 Configuration options:

- - "Re-equip Gearset when it was updated" (default off to prevent confusion)
-   If the gearset is linked to a glamour plate and you're in a place where glamour plates are allowed to be applied, this makes the update gearset button to re-equip the gearset afterwards, which reapplies the glamour plate.
-   As a side effect, this may help with the problem of instant portraits being reset to default in duties.
-Of course, this only works if the glamour plate covers the changed slot(s) and, most importantly, the mainhand/headgear visibility and visor state is the same as saved in the portrait.
+- "Notify if appearance and/or gear doesn't match Portait" (default on): Prints a notification in chat which can be clicked to open the Portrait Editor.
+- "Try to fix by automatically re-equipping Gearset to reapply Glamour Plate" (default off, depends on the notification option): Only works in places where Glamour Plates are allowed to be applied, if the Glamour Plate covers the correct slots and if the gear checksum mismatch was not caused by a mismatch of mainhand/headgear visibility or visor state.

 ### Reveal Duty Requirements